-Project Life Cycle and Product Life Cycle are two significant concepts that every PMP aspirants must know.
-Although they sounds quite similar, they refer different concepts.
-But what is the difference between them ?
+Why does a project manager need to understand both project lifecycle and product life cycle?
+Project Life Cycle and Product Life Cycle are two significant concepts that every project manager must know.
+Although they sound quite similar, they refer to different concepts.
+But what is the difference between them?
 Many PMP aspirants ask this question, therefore we decided to write this article to clarify the main differences between these two significant concepts.

 Project Life Cycle